 Key Takeaways

-- A good premarket briefing starts broad, then narrows to sectors, ratings, and individual tickers.
+- A good premarket briefing starts broad (the market's mood), then narrows to sectors, then individual names.

 - The goal is not to predict every move.
 The goal is to know what deserves attention.

-- Rating changes are more useful when paired with catalysts, sector flow, and follow-through checks.
+- Score moves are more useful when paired with catalysts, sector mood, and follow-through checks.

 Step 1: Check The Market Backdrop